30 Ways To Stay Connected With Your Teen

 27. Talk to your teen about dating and sex.

 Parents should realize that teens today are learning about and experimenting with their sexuality earlier and earlier.
-Instead of pulling out the chastity belt or locking them in their bedroom, have a conversation about dating, and yes -- safe sex.
-Ask to meet their boy/girl friend as early as they are comfortable introducing them to you (Some are just juvenile flings and you don’t necessarily need to meet them).
+Instead of locking them in their bedroom, have a conversation about dating, and yes -- safe sex.
+Ask to meet their boy/girl friend as early as they are comfortable introducing them to you (Some are just crushes and you don’t necessarily need to meet them).
 The more you pretend it’s not happening, the more likely it is your teen will engage in bad relationship and sex habits that could have serious repercussions in their future romantic lives.
+(See this article on 8 Convos to have with your teen before college for more info on how to talk with your teen about sex and other topics.)

 28. Forget traditional discipline.

 Instead, use “misbehavior” or poor judgment as an opportunity to get closer to your teen and help him develop good judgment.
-My parents never really grounded me and if they tried it was usually kind of a joke between my siblings and me -- It just isn’t a very effective discipline method.
-Whenever I made mistakes or messed up, my parents would talk with me about what was going on, and that really helped me get my act together.
+When your teen makes mistakes, talk with them, and LISTEN!
 Most of the time when a teen acts out it’s because like any person they are going through an emotional upheaval.
 Getting to the root of the issue and then helping them problem-solve how to deal with their emotions better will go much further than locking the door and throwing away the key.

 29. Remind them how special they are.

-You don’t need to shower your teen with compliments but occasionally reminding them how proud you are of their unique personality will always bolster their self-esteem.
+You don’t need to shower your teen with compliments but occasionally reminding them how proud you are of their unique personality will always bolster their self-esteem and strengthen your connection.
 Avoid only praising big accomplishments, take notice of when they’re working really hard on something even if they’re struggling, and commend their effort and perseverance.

 30. Practice unconditional love, no matter what.